sled-rs/sled-rs.github.io/errors.md

 }
 ```

-So, it' helps to centralize the error handling logic:
+So, it helps to centralize the error handling logic:

 ```rust
 fn may_fail() -> Result<Happy, Sad> {